gfirem/formidable_search/readme.txt

 Head to the 'GFireM Fields' menu item in your admin sidebar to adjust the settings

 == Changelog ==

+= 1.2.2 =
+ * Improving the query generation.
+Adding scroll when result is empty

 = 1.2.1 =
  * Adding support for multiples url parameters to enabled the scroll